 The Bachelor of Science in Nursing (BSN) program at Provo College will prepare you for a rich career in nursing.
 Not only do BSN-trained nurses have broader, higher-paying career opportunities, successful graduates of the Provo College BSN program can advance their nursing careers by sitting for the NCLEX-RN licensure exam.
-Since our hybrid format ensures that the majority of courses are offered online, our BSN program is highly regarded for its convenient schedule that’s perfect for busy parents and working adults.
-With a BSN degree, nurses can choose to practice in a variety of healthcare settings including long-term care, complex and critical care, school nursing, home health, and community health nursing.
+Since our hybrid format ensures that the majority of courses are offered online, our Bachelor of Nursing program is highly regarded for its convenient schedule that’s perfect for busy parents and working adults.
+With a bachelor’s degree in nursing , you can choose to practice in a variety of healthcare settings including long-term care, complex and critical care, school nursing, home health, and community health nursing.
 Change your future with Provo College.

 No Wait List

 Annual median salary for registered nurses in Utah: $61,470.

 You can become a Registered Nurse (RN) without a bachelor’s degree, but BSN-trained nurses have broader, higher-paying career options.
 For many career nurses, the extra step is well worth it, especially for the employment opportunities it can provide.

 What is the difference between an RN and BSN?